gabrielapedreros/FlaskBlog/README.md

+# Flask Blog Problem
+Develop a Python web application development.
+Create a web application that displays news from Hacker News portal.
+The project should feature Sign Up/Login, NewsFeed, Profile, and Admin pages.
+Every news item on the news page will include a Like and Dislike button.
+Users have the option to like or dislike a news item.
+The most popular items are displays at the top of the news feed.
+The Auth0 platorm should validate each user's identity.
+Use the Hacker News API for getting the news.
+Use the Flask Tutorial: https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH

 # Flask Blog
 I used the Linode service to create a server that would at first run this application locally (using the IP address of the server).
 Eventually, when incorporating